mit-ccc/BuildingBridges/schedule.md

 > - Participate in our class Pol.is prompt

-## Week 3
+## Week 3: (Social) Media’s Impact on Fragmentation in Public Spaces

 {: .note-red }
 **Tues, Feb 18:** No Class - Presidents Day.
 Lecture will be held on Thurs, Feb 20.

 {: .lecture }
-**Thurs, Feb 20 | Lecture:** (Social) Media’s Impact on Fragmentation in Public Spaces Delve into the impact of traditional and social media on public discourse.
+**Thurs, Feb 20 | Lecture:** Delve into the impact of traditional and social media on public discourse.
 Discuss the transformation of public spaces and the need for improved communication platforms.

 {: .note }
 > - Tufekci, Zeynep.
 "Preface" in Twitter and Tear Gas (2017)